simonmoorecode/streams-tutorial/README.md

 This is a Maven project with a single dependency for JUNIT.

-#Using Tutorial
+# Using Tutorial

 There are 7 exercises.

 Each exercise is implemented as a Unit test that will load up a List of Student objects and then call a static method on a corresponding class with this List.

-THe Student class and supporting Enums are in the domain package.
+The Student class and supporting Enums are in the domain package.

-The objective is to implement the method using Java Streams API so that the unit test passes.
+The objective is to implement the method called by the unit test using Java Streams API so that the test passes.

-#Suggested order of exercises - Unit Tests:
+# Suggested order of exercises - Unit Tests:

 TestFilterStudentsByGrade
 TestGetStudentNames